 Take great care keep left.
 Continue to 5-Ways corner and turn left into Hixet Wood.
 Continue to the Catholic church on the corner of Sheep Street.

 Pooles Lane.
 Uphill and narrow.
 There will be parked cars and possibly traffic in both directions.
 Dismount if necessary.
-Pass the Playing Close and turn right into the Enstone Road.
+Pass the Playing Close and turn right into the busy Enstone Road.

 Enstone Road/Wychwood Paddocks.
 Watch out for pedestrians outside the Co-op.
 Take particular care when turning right into Enstone Road and from Enstone Road into Wychwood Paddocks.
 There will be cars in both directions.
 You may need to dismount and wait before crossing over.
 Remount and cycle to the Windrush Bike Project tent on the school playing field to collect your prize and certificate – and then take part in the Gymkhana.